zhangaz1/.hammerspoon-7/README.md

 ### KeyboardLayoutManager.spoon

 A module that handles automatic keyboard layout switching under varying contexts.
+Features:

+- Saves the last used layout in a given app, and switches back to that layout when that app activates.
+- Switches by default to "ABC" if there's no saved setting for a given app.
+- Default switching behavior can be overridden for specific apps.
+- For Safari, the switching behavior is tweaked so layout is saved and cycled on a per-tab basis.
+Needs \_Safari.spoon.

 #### KeyboardLayoutManager:setInputSource(bundleid)

 _Method_
 Switch to an app's last used keyboard layout.
 Typically, called in an app watcher callback for the activated app.

 **Parameters:**